swent-epfl/public/project/BOTA.md

 You will screencast your phone using the SwEnt Discord.
 From your phone, you will need to join the `#BOTA` channel, then screen-share your app to the channel, and we will project the screencast on the big screen.
 Make sure you come before the BOTA and test that this works for your phone(s).
+Make sure the Discord screen is shared before you go up on stage for your demo.
+Discord might "steal" your mic, so if you need the phone's mic for your demo, test this scenario beforehand.

 >[!NOTE]
 > By default, this form of screencasting will not make the taps on your phone visible, so the audience will not know what you're doing on the phone.
 We recommend that you [enable "Show taps"](https://support.screenpal.com/portal/en/kb/articles/show-finger-taps-when-recording-on-your-android-device) beforehand, or adapt your demo script accordingly.

+It is essential that your demo be live and interactive; simply playing back a video of your demo is not acceptable.
+However, you are welcome to incorporate slides, videos, or other things in your demo.
+If you have special needs (e.g., play sound, or any non-standard setup), make sure you check with us well ahead of time to confirm that it is possible, and come before BOTA to test it out.

+>[!NOTE]
+> On stage, normal people get nervous, adrenaline spikes, and that makes hands tremble.
+This can make it hard to type on small screens, even if you can do it during practice.

 The BOTA will be video-recorded (here's [a video from last year](https://go.epfl.ch/bota24)).
+If you do not wish to be video-recorded, please find an alternate team member to do the demo.

 ## Participation